xaiven/Authentication-with-ReactJS/README.md

 # Authentication-with-ReactJS
-Authentication with JWT using React, NodeJS and SQLite
+Authentication with JWT using React, NodeJS, SQLite, Express, bcrypt.